 Independent factors might use third-party funds to finance your invoices, which can result in additional risk and higher factoring rates.

-When factoring trucking receivables, it’s wise to partner with bank factors.
+When factoring trucking receivables, it’s wise to partner with bank factors for added protection.

-A freight factoring contract, or simply factoring agreement, is the final step of the application process.
-However, before signing on the dotted line, it’s important to understand how these contracts work and what you should look out for, along with a few tips to keep in mind.
-Remember, your factor will reflect as an extension of your business, so it’s critical to build trust with your provider in the early stages, which includes ample, clear communication regarding the ins and outs of your contract.
+A freight factoring contract, or a factoring agreement, is the final step of the application process.
+Before signing on the dotted line, it’s important to understand how these contracts work and what you should look out for.

-One major tip for owner-operators in the market for a factoring company is to keep an eye out for contracts that lock you in long-term.
+One tip for carriers in the market for a factoring company is to keep an eye out for contracts that lock you in long-term.
 The standard freight factoring contract is 12 months.
-Shorter or longer contracts can be offered on a case-by-case basis, but if you’re offered a contract 2 years or longer, you should be given a valid reason or look for a shorter contract.
+Shorter or longer contracts can be offered on a case-by-case basis, but if you’re offered a contract 2 years or longer, you should be given a valid reason or look for a shorter contract elsewhere.

-As a small trucking business owner, you don’t want to get locked into a contract that’s too long.
-Unexpected shifts in sales and revenue can happen to even the most successful owner-operators, so it’s crucial to avoid multi-year contracts in the case of major working capital changes for your business.
+You don’t want to get locked into a contract that’s too long.
+Unexpected shifts in sales and revenue can happen to even the most successful carriers, so it’s crucial to avoid multi-year contracts in the case of major working capital changes for your business.

 Early termination fees will be included in any factoring contract.
 These are necessary fees to protect the factoring company.
 Keep an eye out for the exact variables of an early termination fee to be outlined in your invoice factoring agreement.

-Getting out of a freight factoring contract will involve different procedures on a case-by-case basis, depending on who you’re working with.
-Regardless of your situation, honesty and transparency is appreciated by any good factoring company.
+Getting out of a freight factoring contract will involve different procedures on a case-by-case basis, depending on the factoring company you’ve partnered with.

 Make clear the window of notification when finalizing your contract.
-This is the period of time where you can back out from a freight factoring agreement prior to it renewing without any fees or trouble.
+This is the period of time where you can send a letter of release and back out from a factoring agreement prior to your contract automatically renewing without any fees.

 If you’re in a position where you want to back out, you’ll need to do so within the window of notification or else the contract will typically auto-renew.
 This is often the date your contract was signed the following year (for example, if you sign a one-year contract on June 24, 2023, auto-renewal is June 24, 2024).

-Theoretically, any trucking business struggling with negative cash flow or insufficient working capital that qualifies could greatly benefit from factoring their loads.
-But there are some trucking operators that may be a better fit than others.
+Any trucking business struggling with negative cash flow or insufficient working capital that qualifies can benefit from factoring their loads.
+But there are some carriers that may be a better fit than others.

 Solo owner-operators who are still in the startup or small business phase of their company can be a perfect fit for factoring freight bills.
 Many of these startup trucking business owners cannot qualify for traditional bank loans due to factors that are often out of their control, such as insufficient credit history or revenue.
 Since freight factoring eligibility isn’t solely determined by aspects such as credit score or business revenue, it becomes an ideal alternative.